SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/01-Relational-Database.md

 - It provides a straight-forward, **schema-based** solution to **model** your application data.

+  * The *schema* describes the fields of the properties.

 - Since MongoDB is a schema-less NoSQL document database, we can store **JSON** documents in it.

 - Extend the native **queries**.